oVirt/ovirt-site/source/feature/uiplugins.html.md

 UI plugins are represented in [JavaScript](http://en.wikipedia.org/wiki/JavaScript) language.
 This allows WebAdmin to invoke plugins directly on the client (web browser).

-Following code snippet shows a minimalistic plugin (cheers to [jQuery](http://jquery.com/) folks out there!):
+Following code snippet shows a minimalistic plugin:

-    // Using JavaScript IIFE (Immediately Invoked Function Expression) to map $ sign to pluginApi global object (function( $ ) {

-        // Each plugin registers itself into pluginApi.plugins object, where the name of the property is the name of the plugin
+    // Each plugin registers itself into pluginApi.plugins object, where the name of the property is the name of the plugin pluginApi.plugins.myPlugin = {
-        $.plugins.myPlugin = {

         // Initialize the plugin, using an optional plugin configuration object, and report back when ready
         pluginInit: function(pluginConfig) {
-                // Plugin lifecycle callback functions, such as the ready() function, are accessed through pluginApi object
+            // Plugin lifecycle callback functions, such as the ready() function, are accessed through pluginApi object pluginApi.lifecycle(this).ready();
-                $(this).ready();
         },

         // Handle a specific application event, where the name of the function is the name of the event
         tableContextMenu: function(eventContext) {
             if (eventContext.entityType == 'VM') {
                 // The eventContext.addItem function is specific to tableContextMenu event eventContext.addItem(
-                        'Show VM name', // Item title
-                        function() {    // Item click handler function Window.alert('Selected VM name is ' + eventContext.entity.name);
+                    'Show VM name and edit VM', // Item title function() {                // Item click handler function Window.alert(eventContext.entity.name);
+                        eventContext.itemAction('edit');
                     }
                 );
             }
         }

     };

-    })( pluginApi );

 In addition to the actual plugin code, each plugin can optionally have a configuration object associated.
 Plugin configuration objects are represented as [JSON](http://en.wikipedia.org/wiki/JSON) data structures.